lmorg/murex/docs/FAQ.supported-platforms.md

 # Supported Operating Systems

-The following is a list of platforms _murex_ has been tested on and the level of support it had:
+The following is a list of platforms Murex has been tested on and the level of support it had:

 ## Linux